Kataragama: Etymology

+According to a folk etymology, the Tamil name Kathirkāmam is said to be evolved from the combination of two words Kathir (meaning glory of light) and kāmam (Love), which according to the legend is "where the light of Murugan mingled with the love of Valli".

 The aboriginal Vedda community used to refer to this deity as O' Vedda or Oya Vedda, meaning "river hunter".
 The Sri Lankan Moors visiting this place pay homage to a Muslim saint known as al-Khidir, who according to them gave his name to the Islamic shrine at this place, and therefore attributing to the place etymology.

 History

 Early history

 The general vicinity of Kataragama has yielded evidence of human habitation at least 125,000 years ago.
 It has also yielded evidence of Mesolithic and Neolithic habitations.

 Historic period

 During the historic period, the general area was characterised by small reservoirs for water conservation and associated paddy cultivation.
 Kataragama village is first mentioned in the historical annals known as Mahavamsa written in the 5th century CE.
 It mentions a town named Kajjaragama from which important dignitaries came to receive the sacred Bo sapling sent from Ashoka’s Mauryan Empire in 288 BCE.

 It functioned as the capital of number of kings of the Ruhuna kingdom.
 It provided refuge to many kings from the north when the north was invaded by South Indian kingdoms.
 It is believed that the area was abandoned around the 13th century.

 Based on archeological evidence found, it is believed that the Kiri Vehera was either renovated or built during the first century BCE.
 There are number of others inscriptions and ruins.
 By the 16th century the Kataragamadevio shrine at Kataragama had become synonymous with Skanda-Kumara who was a guardian deity of Sinhala Buddhism.
 The town was popular as a place of pilgrimage for Hindus from India and Sri Lanka by the 15th century.
 The popularity of the deity at the Kataragama temple was recorded by the Pali chronicles of Thailand such as Jinkalmali in the 16th century.
 There are Buddhist and Hindu legends that attribute supernatural events to the locality.
 Scholars such as Paul Younger and Heinz Bechert speculate that rituals practiced by the native priests of Kataragama temple betray Vedda ideals of propitiation.
 Hence they believe the area was of Vedda veneration that was taken over by the Buddhist and Hindus in the medieval period.